dwtcourses/book-engine/README.md

 # book-engine
 This is an open source project under Paytm - Build for India initiative, which will give the recommendation, predictions and search results based on author, genre and book title/ISBN

-## Prototype
+## Working Features

 I have created a rough prototype for this project to demonstrate, how it will work.
 - Video Link [here](https://www.youtube.com/watch?v=SSisLp8Z_Ag)
 - Source code [here](https://github.com/PaytmBuildForIndia/book-engine/tree/master/kids-classic-books-alexa-skill)
 - Documentation [here](https://github.com/PaytmBuildForIndia/book-engine/blob/master/kids-classic-books-alexa-skill/README.md)
 - Alexa Skill [here](https://www.amazon.com/dp/B078TLNT39/).
 This skill was part of Alexa Skills Kids Challenge 2018

-- Test our chatbot here: https://www.facebook.com/BFIBookEngine/.
-By default you won't get any response, as it is in develpment, so send me your email id (the one you are registered on FaceBook) on twitter and I will add you as tester for chatbot.
-My twitter handle is @mukul1904
+Test our chatbot here: https://www.facebook.com/BFIBookEngine/.
+By default you won't get any response, as it is in develpment, so send me your fb id and I will add you as tester for chatbot.

 ## Future Scope and Plans

-I have lots of things in the pipeline, which I will be integrating into this skill.
+I have lots of things in the pipeline, which I will try to integrate into this skill.

 - Machine Learning.
 Based on books requested by user, this skill will be able to suggest books to that user
 - Gets data for Bestsellers
 - List of books from author, the one user requested
+- ESLint tested code, currently is is not
+- Use of ECMAScriptX

 Feel free to let me know of more feature you want to add in it by creating feature request.